VandinLab/VCRadSPM/README.md

 ```
 java -Xmx10G -cp ./src Sampling MSNBC.txt 0.04 0.05 0.1 false
 ```
-The frequent sequential patterns mined from the sample are stored in a file, dataset_Approx.txt or dataset_FPF_Approx.txt, in the data/sampling/ folder, where dataset is the name of the file provided in input.
+The frequent sequential patterns mined from the sample are stored in a file, dataset_Approx.txt or dataset_FPF_Approx.txt, in the data/sampling/ folder, while the sample is stored in the file dataset_sample.txt in the data/sampling/ folder, where dataset is the name of the file provided in input.
+The program writes to the standard output the input parameters, some statistics on the data and the execution time.

 ### TFSP Algorithm using the empirical VC-dimension
 Usage: